Railroad Crossing Safety

 Source: FRA Office of Safety Accident Prediction System

-The report shows that there were one (1) reported accident at a public railroad crossing in the Pioneer Valley during calendar year 2022.
+The report shows that there were no reported accident at a public railroad crossings in the Pioneer Valley during calendar year 2024.

-The report shows that there were a total of four (4) reported accidents at public railroad crossing in the Pioneer Valley during the five-year period from January 1, 2018 – December 31, 2022.
+The report also shows that there were a total of two (2) reported accidents at public railroad crossing in the Pioneer Valley during the five-year period from January 1, 2020 – December 31, 2024.

 Railroad Emergency Notification System